Student Support Services

 Fundamentally, Collegiate embraces the unique growth and development of every student in our community.
-This is no more obvious nor evident than the daily and ongoing work of our teachers.
+This is evident in the daily and ongoing work of our teachers.
 Still, in an effort to meet every student where they are, there are times when students will need additional support and/or enrichment above and beyond what can be provided in the classroom.
 The Center for Learning Advancement is a critical and valuable resource that complements our classrooms and allows additional differentiation to take place in our community.

-The Center for Learning Advancement (CLA) is prepared to arm every student with the essential skills for academic success.
-The CLA employs a combination of full and part-time instructors to provide an integrated approach to supporting students in literacy and mathematics during the school day and provide academic enrichment for students that have intellectual needs and curiosities above and beyond current curriculum
+The Center for Learning Advancement (CLA) is prepared to equip every student with the essential skills for academic success.
+The CLA employs a combination of full and part-time instructors to provide an integrated approach to supporting students in academic areas during the school day and provide academic enrichment for students that have intellectual needs and curiosities above and beyond current curriculum.

-• Provide an integrated approach to supporting students in literacy and mathematics during the school day in grades JK-8.
+• Provide an integrated approach to supporting students in academic areas during the school day.

 • Provide academic enrichment for students that have intellectual needs and curiosities above and beyond current curriculum.

 There is no additional cost to families for receiving support services from the CLA.
-Thanks to several anonymous donors the CLA is an inclusive support system open to all Lower and Middle School students that demonstrate the need for additional support and/or accelerated enrichment.
+Thanks to several anonymous donors the CLA is an inclusive support system open to all students that demonstrate the need for additional support and/or accelerated enrichment.

 Our referral process is overseen by the Director of the CLA and is teacher and team driven.